AI-Hypercomputer/gpu-recipes/inference/a3mega/llama3.1-70b/README.md

 > After running the recipe with `helm install`, it can take **up to 30 minutes** for the deployment to become fully available.
 This is because the GKE node must first pull the Docker image and then download the model weights from Hugging Face.

 > [!TIP]
-> You can use the [NVIDIA Model Optimizer](https://github.com/NVIDIA/Model-Optimizer/tree/main/examples/llm_ptq) to quantize these models to FP8 for improved performance.
+> You can use the [NVIDIA Model Optimizer](https://github.com/NVIDIA/Model-Optimizer/tree/main/examples/llm_ptq) to quantize these models to FP8.

 <a name="supported-models"></a>
 ### 4.1.
 Supported Models